wikimedia/mediawiki-extensions-Wikibase/client/data-bridge/tests/selenium/README.md

 similarly, if the “Data Bridge” does not exist, that user must also have the permissions necessary to create new tags.

-Data Bridge is already using the current version 5 of webdriverio, while Mediawiki core and Wikibase repo still need migration to that version.

 A complete test command run from the data-bridge directory could be:

     MW_SERVER=http://localhost MW_SCRIPT_PATH=/wiki/ MEDIAWIKI_USER='...'
 MEDIAWIKI_PASSWORD='...' npm run selenium-test